-Most Britons now recognise the importance of a good credit rating when it comes to accessing financial products.
+Most Britons now recognise the importance of a good credit rating when it comes to accessing financial products – especially during recessions and economic downturns.
 However, the way it affects us is much more complicated than simply being refused credit.
-In this article, we turn our attention to how a poor credit score has an impact with information about:
+In this article, we turn our attention to how a poor credit score has an impact on different aspects of your life.

 - Access to credit facilities

 - A poor credit score doesn’t always mean a refusal

 - Priority bills and your credit rating

 - Mobile phone contracts for those with a low credit score

 - The impact of your credit score on car and home insurance premiums